-There are so many statistical terms used in research for the development, fabrication and optimization etc etc.
+There are so many statistical terms used in research for development, fabrication, optimization, etc.

-Statistics is an important subject, plays a key role in the research.
-Good statistical knowledge may help the researchers to systematic approach towards data collection and handling.
+Statistics is an important subject and plays a key role in research.
+Good statistical knowledge may help the researchers to systematic approach toward data collection and handling.
 Decisions related to the adopted process and parameters can take easily by using statistics.
 A few important statistical terms are being used in research, given as below:

-Mean Square (Variance): The sum of squares divided by the degrees of freedom.
+The sum of squares is divided by the degrees of freedom.

-Model: How much variation in the response is explained by the model along with the overall model test for significance.
+How much variation in the response is explained by the model along with the overall model test for significance?

-Linear Model: Sequential sum of squares for the linear terms such as A, B, C, D.
+The sequential sum of squares for the linear terms such as A, B, C, and D.

-2FI Model: Sequential sum of squares for the two-factor interaction terms such as AB, BC, CD, AD, BD, AC.
+The sequential sum of squares for the two-factor interaction terms such as AB, BC, CD, AD, BD, and AC.

 Residual = Experimental value – Predicted value